yenyang/Anarchy/Anarchy/LongDescription.md

 If you find an error that you think should be added or if you find a tool that this should also be included, please let me know.

 ## Props and Trees
 Placing standalone props is an unsupported feature of the game.
 You need DevUI to access the 'Add Object' menu via the home button to place standalone props.
+Other mods may make it easier to find and place props.

 With Anarchy enabled, you can place props and trees overlapping or inside the boundaries of buildings, nets, areas, other trees, other props, etc. Props and trees placed with Anarchy enabled cannot be overriden later (even if later Anarchy is disabled), but can be removed with bulldozer or brush.